 Pricing: There is a starter €31 package if you plan to have around 5,000 visits to a web page.
 In this case, the data is only stored for a month and you pay for the whole year in advance.
 If you pay monthly, this plan costs €79/month.
 Free version – available.

 This is an Israeli project that doesn’t show actual clicks but predicts the most clickable areas for each web page.
 Its developers state that an algorithm calculates clickability in 2 ways: based on the link to a page and the uploaded screenshot of a site.

-Pricing: Price is based on the number of reports per month.
-There are 3 main packages: Basic $25 (1 month), Professional $50 (3 months), Business (from $100 to $1750 per year).
+Pricing: There are 3 main packages: Basic $99 (1 month), Professional $67 (3 months), Business $199 per month.

 The research helped us to find out that:

 - Complex multi-tools are suitable for large-scale projects (online stores, information portals, etc.), whereas professional heatmaps are great for small and medium companies.